New England Revolution: Rivalries

 The club's main rival is widely considered to be New York Red Bulls, due to the rivalry stemming from other Boston–New York rivalries in other professional sports such as the Knicks–Celtics rivalry in the NBA, the Jets–Patriots rivalry in the NFL and the Yankees-Red Sox rivalry in Major League Baseball.
 Beginning in 2002, the Revs had a 20 match undefeated streak against the Red Bulls for games at Gillette Stadium.
 This streak helped to intensify the rivalry between the teams.
 The streak came to an end on June 8, 2014, as the Red Bulls won 2–0 at Gillette Stadium.

 The Revolution have also built rivalries with fellow Eastern Conference teams D.C.
 United and Chicago Fire.
 These teams have faced each other on numerous occasions in the playoffs.
 In a 2009 poll on the club's official site, New England fans considered the Chicago Fire the Revs' most bitter rival as the clubs have clashed many times in the MLS playoffs and regular season.

 Since 2015 a rivalry has also developed with newcomer club New York City FC, due to the latter club's association with the Yankees and with Yankee Stadium being the club's incumbent home ground.
 To further fuel this rivalry, New York City FC knocked out the Revolution in the eastern conference semifinals of the 2021 MLS Cup Playoffs in a 2–2 tie that eventually went to penalties, despite the Revolution having the superior regular season record that year.

 Broadcasting

 From 2021 to 2022, all Revolution matches were televised locally in high definition on either WBZ-TV or WSBK-TV; nationally televised matches aired on ESPN, Fox Sports, and Univision.
 All matches are broadcast on radio by 98.5 The Sports Hub, but this is a simulcast of the TV feed.
 Brad Feldman served as the team's longtime play-by-play on both TV and radio, with former Revolution and USMNT player Charlie Davies doing color commentary.
 Prior to 2021, matches were aired locally on NBC Sports Boston.

-With every MLS game available on Apple TV via their rights deal in 2023, Revolution games will be broadcast almost exclusively on this service, with exceptions for certain national linear television broadcast partners.
+In 2023, MLS partnered with Apple to launch MLS Season Pass, which would broadcast every regular and postseason MLS game for the 2023 season.
+As of the 2023 season, Revolution games are broadcast almost exclusively on this service, with exceptions for certain national linear television broadcast partners.